skrattaren/apf.rst/apf.rst

-  And then, just when I was doing the bit where Crowley muses that people are much better than demons at thinking up horrible things to do to one another, I switched on the radio; there was a performance of "`The Tempest`_", and someone said "Hell is empty and all the devils are here".
+  And then, just when I was doing the bit where Crowley muses that people are much better than demons at thinking up horrible things to do to one another, I switched on the radio; there was a performance of **The Tempest**, and someone said "Hell is empty and all the devils are here".
   It was a weird evening, really."

 - People have been wondering (a) where the back cover photograph of "`Good